guidemetothemoon/kristhecodingunicorn/content/english/post/dotnet_ubuntu_chiseled.md

 - Extensive documentation about rootless containers, how it works and how it's supported by different components: [Rootless Containers](https://rootlesscontaine.rs/getting-started/)
 - Official documentation from Kubernetes on how to run Kubernetes Node components such as kubelet, CRI, OCI, and CNI without root privileges, by using a user namespace: [Running Kubernetes Node Components as a Non-root User](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-in-userns/)

-That's it from me this time, thanks for checking in!💖
+That's it from me this time, thanks for checking in!

-If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page.😺
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼